FiwareULPGC/docs.TourGuide/doc/development-context-aware-applications/how-to-update-and-query-context-information.md

+The header `fiware-service: tourguide` must be added to every request, so that the proper tenant is specified.

 Processes running as part of your application architecture that update context information using REST operations that the Context Broker GE exports, are said to play a **Context Producer** role.
 As an example,